sfsworms/phd-scripts/peak_ratio/README.md

 The script will create an excel file named "samples.xlsx" if it doesn't exist already, with the following columns: SAMPLE_ABI_FILES	FASTA_1	FASTA_2	STANDARD_1	STANDARD_2

 The sample column will be already filled.
 You should fill the FASTA_1 and FASTA_2 columns with the name of the reference sequence within the .fasta as they appear in the fasta subfolder.
 The STANDARD_1 and STANDARD_2 columns should be filled with the name of the .ab1 files corresponding to those standards.

-### TODO:
-In addition to idea commented in the code, it seems to struggle with reverse reads if the template is fw.